MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-auto-train-forecast.md

 | `hierarchy_column_names`  | A list of column names in the data that define the hierarchical structure of the data.
 The order of the columns in this list determines the hierarchy levels.
 The degree of aggregation decreases with the list index.
 That is, the last column in the list defines the leaf, or most disaggregated, level of the hierarchy. |
 | `hierarchy_training_level` | The hierarchy level to use for forecast model training. |

-The following example provides a sample configuration:
+The following example provides a sample YAML configuration:

 ```yml
 $schema: https://azuremlsdk2.blob.core.windows.net/preview/0.0.1/autoMLJob.schema.json